mnguye95/personal-blog/src/posts/form-handling-astro-react-vercel-sendgrid.md

 ```
 <br>

-Create a folder called 'store' at your project root and create a file named 'message.jsx' inside.
+Create a folder called 'store' at your project root and create a file named 'details.jsx' inside.
 ```
 ├── store/
-│   └── message.jsx
+│   └── details.jsx
 ├── api
 ├── public
 ├── src